Thermionic emission

-This process is crucially important in the operation of a variety of electronic devices and can be used for electricity generation (such as thermionic converters and electrodynamic tethers) or cooling.
-The magnitude of the charge flow increases dramatically with increasing temperature.

-The term 'thermionic emission' is now also used to refer to any thermally-excited charge emission process, even when the charge is emitted from one solid-state region into another.
+The term thermionic emission is now also used to refer to any thermally-excited charge emission process, even when the charge is emitted from one solid-state region into another.

 History

 Because the electron was not identified as a separate physical particle until the work of J. J. Thomson in 1897, the word "electron" was not used when discussing experiments that took place before this date.

 The phenomenon was initially reported in 1853 by Edmond Becquerel.
-It was rediscovered in 1873 by Frederick Guthrie in Britain.
+It was observed again in 1873 by Frederick Guthrie in Britain.
 While doing work on charged objects, Guthrie discovered that a red-hot iron sphere with a negative charge would lose its charge (by somehow discharging it into air).
 He also found that this did not happen if the sphere had a positive charge.
 Other early contributors included Johann Wilhelm Hittorf (1869–1883), Eugen Goldstein (1885), and Julius Elster and Hans Friedrich Geitel (1882–1889).

-The effect was rediscovered again by Thomas Edison on February 13, 1880, while he was trying to discover the reason for breakage of lamp filaments and uneven blackening (darkest near the positive terminal of the filament) of the bulbs in his incandescent lamps.

-Edison built several experimental lamp bulbs with an extra wire, metal plate, or foil inside the bulb that was separate from the filament and thus could serve as an electrode.
-He connected a galvanometer, a device used to measure current (the flow of charge), to the output of the extra metal electrode.
-If the foil was put at a negative potential relative to the filament, there was no measurable current between the filament and the foil.
-When the foil was raised to a positive potential relative to the filament, there could be a significant current between the filament through the vacuum to the foil if the filament was heated sufficiently (by its own external power source).